buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 <!-- 2,564 Words -->

 **I'm currently working on this chapter (18 July).
-I hope to have it in a readable form by the end of the day.**
+I hope to have it in a readable form by the end of the day.
+Sections 1-2 are done, but need images.**

 **As I’ve noted in the [overview](https://github.com/buildingbeautifuluis/bbuis/blob/master/00-Overview.md), this is a work in progress and I’m sharing it here in draft form.
 It isn’t finished, but I hope it provides some value as I finalise all of the chapter content.**